 I was able to repair both back legs and securely re-attach them as original.
 The existing finish was then reconditioned.
 This process involved cleaning and scuffing the finish.
 Then two coats of varnish was applied.
 Once dry, it was rubbed with fine steel wool and waxed.
 As seen below, the original aligated finish in some areas of the top was maintained through this process of reconditioning.
 If the chest had been refinished, this old look would had been lost.

-Cabriole legs add a nice look to this wooden chest, and the restored wood finish shows them off well.
+The cabriole legs add a nice look to this cedar chest, and the restored finish shows them off well.

-Our final photo shows the restored cedar chest from a top view.
-The reconditioned finish looks great and the grain of the wood is seen clearly.
+This last photo shows the restored cedar chest from a top view.
+The reconditioned finish looks great and the grain of the wood is clearly seen.

 Red Hook NY

 This cedar chest restoration project was completed for a Red Hook NY client.